 Illinois rewards Bielema with new contract through 2028

-CHAMPAIGN, Ill.
-(AP) Illinois signed coach Bret Bielema to a new six-year contract through 2028 on Tuesday, a big reward for transforming a struggling program into a winner in his second season.
+CHAMPAIGN, Ill. — Illinois signed coach Bret Bielema to a new six-year contract through 2028 on Tuesday, a big reward for transforming a struggling program into a winner in his second season.

 Bielema, 13-11 with Illinois, gets a bump in salary from $4.2 million to $6 million.
 The deal, which is pending approval by the school’s board of trustees in January, includes various bonuses like a $500,000 annual retention incentive.
 He is also eligible for four one-year extensions if certain performance thresholds – which were not disclosed in the announcement – are met.